Avokadoen/wizard_rampage/README.md

 This was my, @Eivindaj and @JayJayDev's gamejam from 09.08.24-11.08.24

+Gamejam was concluded with commit 03862d7f766626f268c791e2ae33baaccea6d656 ([release](https://github.com/Avokadoen/gamejam_09_08_24/releases/tag/0.0.1)), but some commits have been pushed after to make the game more enjoyable to play.

 We wanted to make something inspired by binding of isaac.
 The game is built with the [zig programming language (v0.13.0)](https://ziglang.org/), [raylib](https://www.raylib.com/) using [raylib-zig](https://github.com/Not-Nik/raylib-zig) as our bindings for zig.